Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Synchronous/asynchronous framework

-No matter what the architecture the algorithm belongs to, the synchronization in the data-parallel distributed deep learning works in the following way: before the next iteration of training, every worker should wait for all workers to finish the transmission of parameters in the current iteration.
+The classical synchronous framework, namely BSP, as mentioned in section~\ref{sec:problemformulation}, involves the following steps: 1) Data loading; 2) Feed-forward computations; 3) Backward propagation computations; 4) Gradient aggregation with a barrier; and 5) Model updating with aggregated gradients.
+The step (4) requires synchronization of all workers, leading to the \textit{straggler problem}, where few slow workers significantly affect the system throughput~\citep{AsynDisADMM}.
+Additionally, the aggregation of all gradients leads to high communication costs, severely limiting the scalability of the system.

-To be specific, in the PS architecture, the synchronous barrier exits until all workers finish the transmission of the parameters to parameter servers \cite{Krizhevsky2014OneWT}\cite{Bradley2011}\cite{552669}\cite{375451}.
-Similarly, the synchronization in the All-Reduce architecture is that all workers should wait for the completion of the all-reduce operation, which means that all workers have been updated to the same newest global model \cite{Zou2014MarianaTD}\cite{642949}\cite{DGC}.
-For the decentralized architecture, synchronization means that all workers will wait for the ending of the communication, but different from All-Reduce, workers in decentralized architecture do not necessarily keep the same model \cite{CanDecent}\cite{Ram2008DistributedSS}.
+In the parameter server (PS) architecture (\S\ref{subsec:parameterservers}), the synchronous barrier is enforced until all workers finish transmitting their parameters to the parameter servers~\citep{Krizhevsky2014OneWT,Bradley2011,552669,375451}.
+Similarly, in the All-Reduce architecture (\S\ref{subsec:allreduce}), synchronization requires that all workers wait for the completion of the all-reduce operation (i.e., gradient aggregation), ensuring that all workers have the same updated global model~\citep{Zou2014MarianaTD,642949,DGC}.
+In contrast, for the decentralized architecture (\S\ref{subsec:gossip}), synchronization involves waiting for the completion of communication.
+Unlike in All-Reduce, workers in the decentralized architecture do not necessarily maintain the same model~\citep{CanDecent,Ram2008DistributedSS}.